UC-Davis-molecular-computing/scadnano/README.md

 ## Overview

-The design of scadnano is based heavily on [cadnano](https://cadnano.org/), specifically [version 2](https://github.com/douglaslab/cadnano2), with three main differences:
+The design of scadnano is similar to [cadnano](https://cadnano.org/), specifically [version 2](https://github.com/douglaslab/cadnano2), with three main differences: